forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/try-it-yourself.md

 - The `projectdir` must still be the entire project, so that paths can be properly built.

 Note that the analyzer ran faster than it did last time, because it was analyzing a smaller number of paths.
-And note that the results are only those in the targeted file.
+And note that the results are only those whose source vertex is in the targeted file.

 ### Fixing violations
 Let's start by picking one of the violations in the file to fix.
 To fix `flsInIfBranchOnly()`, you can do one of a number